-Step 4: Call your clinic to let them know which doctor you want as your primary care provider (PCP).
+Step 4: Call your clinic to let them know which doctor you want as your PCP.
 You must choose a PCP within 10 calendar days of receiving this packet.
 If you don't choose a PCP, we will assign you to the clinic nearest your home.
 The clinic doctors will act as your PCP.
 You may change your clinic/PCP at any time.